docksal/docksal/docs/content/core/volumes.md

 fin project reset
 ```

+{{% notice warning %}}
+Switching volumes is a destructive operation for the whole project stack.
+To preserve the current state of the database,
+it has to be exported before it is changed and then imported back.
+{{% /notice %}}

 See the table in the [overview](#overview) section for appropriate values based on OS/VM environment.

 To check the current value, run `fin config get DOCKSAL_VOLUMES` / `fin config get --global DOCKSAL_VOLUMES`